NDF-Poli-USP/spyro/README.md

 # Number of cores for the shot.
 For simplicity, we keep things serial.
 # spyro however supports both spatial parallelism and "shot" parallelism.
 model["parallelism"] = {
-    "type": "off",  # options: automatic (same number of cores for evey processor), custom, off.
+    "type": "spatial",  # options: automatic (same number of cores for evey processor) or spatial }
-    "custom_cores_per_shot": [],  # only if the user wants a different number of cores for every shot.
-    # input is a list of integers with the length of the number of shots.
-}

 # Define the domain size without the PML.
 Here we'll assume a 0.75 x 1.50 km